Strengthened water measurement

 |Implement improved measurement of large-take, high-risk water entitlements in the Queensland Murray-Darling Basin||From 2022|

 |Implement the strengthened metering policy using timeframes that consider water resource pressure and drought implications||From 2022|

-The Queensland Department of Regional Development, Manufacturing and Water (DRDMW) gratefully acknowledges the Australian Government’s financial contribution to the Rural Water Futures Program through the Murray-Darling Basin Authority and the Murray-Darling Basin Communities Investment Package, delivered under the Murray-Darling Basin Plan by the Queensland DRDMW, through funding from the Australian Government Department of Agriculture, Water and the Environment.
+The Queensland Department of Regional Development, Manufacturing and Water (DRDMW) gratefully acknowledges the Australian Government’s financial contribution to the Rural Water Futures Program through the Murray-Darling Basin Authority and the Murray-Darling Basin Communities Investment Package, delivered under the Murray-Darling Basin Plan by the Queensland DRDMW, through funding from the Australian Government Department of Climate Change, Energy, the Environment and Water.

 |Comprehensive review of Queensland’s existing non-urban water metering policy and standard||Completed February 2019|

 |Statewide risk assessment of water measurement and monitoring activities based on the pressure on the water resource in each catchment||

 - Find out more about the program to improve measurement of overland flow.

 - Find out more about water metering in Queensland.

 - Read the Statewide risk assessment of water resource pressure 2018 report.

 - Find out more about due dates for new meter installs and meter validations.